-After the Second World War Hungary became part of the Communist Soviet Union.
+After the Second World War Hungary became a Communist country.
+Some Hungarians had positive experiences during these Communist times, so never assume everyone is glad these times ended.
 Hungary was one of the more liberal Communist states from the 1960s until 1989, after an uprising in 1958.
-Some Hungarians had positive experiences during these Communist times, so you shouldn't ensure everyone is glad they ended.

-In the modern day, Hungarian politics is full of stories of corruption and a feeling that all politicians are out for what they can get.
-(This is not without evidence to back it up and is not limited to any one political party or side).
+In the modern day, Hungarian politics are full of stories of corruption and a feeling that all politicians are out for what they can get.
+(This is not without evidence to back it up nor is it limited to any one political party or side).

-There is a mindset in Hungary that everyone is not the master of their own destiny, external forces are always conspiring against Hungarians.
+There is a mindset in Hungary is that external forces are always conspiring against Hungarians.

-If you have just met some Hungarians, and don't know them well, best to avoid bringing up this history or politics in general.
+If you have just met Hungarians, and don't know them well, it is best to avoid bringing up history or politics.

 Images from Hungary's HistoryClick thumbnail to view full-size